DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

 Each of these services with their APIs is covered below.

 ### - NetworkMonitorService
-Depending on the framework, NetworkMonitorService can be imported in one of the following ways:
+Depending on the type of framework, NetworkMonitorService can be imported using one of the following ways:

 TypeScript:
 ```javascript